Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Discussion

 Finally, we leave the determination of the number of (missing) sites to be inpainted for future work, as the main goal here was to demonstrate the high performance of the method.
 In the context of missing hydrogens, this is also motivated by the fact that experimental crystallographic files often report the expected number of missing hydrogen sites, e.g. based on other experimental techniques or chemical reasoning.
 Moreover, in other applications, such as the intercalation mentioned before, the number of sites to be added is anyway known.
 A potential extension towards the determination of the number of missing sites could be to screen a range of sites to be added $N_{inpainted} \in \{1, \dots, N_{max}\}$ and exclude unstable ones based on a convex hull and formation energies approach.
 While this will still yield several possible $N_{inpainted}$, it already presents a first step to exclude unlikely compositions.
-A promising proof of concept on a small set of structures is discussed in the SI section~\ref{ssec:SI-number-of-sites-to-add}. \\ All the methods and extensions on top of \texttt{MatterGen} presented in this work are publicly available in our \texttt{XtalPaint} package~\cite{web:xtalpaint} and also integrated into the \texttt{AiiDA} framework~\cite{pizzi_aiida_2016,huber_aiida_2020, uhrin_workflows_2021}.
+A promising proof of concept on a small set of structures is discussed in the SI section~S1\,B.